 Southern Illinois University – Carbondale is regionally accredited by the Higher Learning Commission.

 Franklin University serves Midwestern adults who seek online or on-campus programs.
 Franklin offers flexible degree options for working adults that include a bachelor’s degree in Interactive Media Development.

 From gaming to mobile apps to websites, Franklin’s IMD bachelor’s degree program can open up a variety of technical, artistic and management career paths.
 From needs analysis to deployment, from technical and non-technical, this degree-completion program equips you to deliver interactive solutions throughout the development lifecycle.

 Franklin University is regionally accredited by the Higher Learning Commission.

 Salt Lake City, Utah

-Formerly known as California College for Health Sciences, Independence University in Salt Lake City focuses almost exclusively on preprofessional distance education programs.
-IU students who pursue a mobile development bachelor's degree online can graduate and enter the workforce in three years.
+Formerly known as California College for Health Sciences, Salt Lake City’s Independence University is a for-profit university that focuses almost exclusively on preprofessional distance education programs.
+IU students who pursue a mobile development bachelor’s degree online can graduate and enter the workforce in three years.
 Transfer students with an associate degree can graduate in 20 months.

 Independence University is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).